jobisoft/rollover-letsencrypt-certs/README.md

         RedirectMatch 301 ^(.*)$ https://example.domain.net$1
 </VirtualHost>
 ```
 All requests to non-ssl pages will be redirected to the corresponding ssl page, except the request to the acme-challenge folder.
-The site `acme.domain.net` must also be hosted by this server an the path to the `/.well-known/acme-challenge/` subfolder must be defined in pathAcmeChallenge.
+The site `acme.domain.net` must also be hosted by this server and the path to the `/.well-known/acme-challenge/` subfolder must be defined in pathAcmeChallenge.